Degree Course: LAW

 (objectives)

-Knowledge Science of the main institutions of public economic law, such as freedom of enterprise and competition, competitive offenses, privatizations and nationalizations, public, private and collective property and in particular of collective land structures.
+Knowledge of the main institutions of public economic law, such as freedom of enterprise and competition, the constitutional framework, privatization and nationalization, different types of property.
+All with a diachronic approach and awareness of the main evolutionary lines.

-Capacity Ability to search for pertinent normative, bibliographic and jurisprudential material and their use for the purpose of setting legal problems.
-Ability to address the main issues that arise in the economic system, starting from a correct identification of the relevant legislation.
-Ability to keep in mind and adequately select the main interpretations of this legislation in doctrine and jurisprudence, also with reference to the increase in the complexity of sources as a result of European legislation.
+Ability to research relevant normative, bibliographical and jurisprudential material and use them for the purpose of setting legal problems.
+Ability to address the main issues arising in the economic system of a state, beginning with a proper identification of the relevant legislation.
+Ability to keep in mind and properly select the main interpretations that are given of such legislation in doctrine and jurisprudence, also with reference to the increase in the complexity of sources as a result of European legislation.

 |